joannechongeqin/hexapod_pam/README.md

         3 ----- 4       |  <-╮+yaw
             |     +y <--o
         5 ----- 6       +z

-## Environment Representation and Task Specification

-For this project, the environment is assumed to be static, rigid, and predetermined.
-The task involves navigating a terrain with two distinct steps and using leg 2 (the front-right leg) to reach and press a button located at a fixed goal position on the wall.

 ## Code Structure
 | File | Description |